-7.11 Feedback systems
+8.11 Feedback systems

 Every closed servo system will normally require at least one feedback device for sending actual values from the motor to the servo drive.
 Depending on the type of feedback device used, information will be fed back to the servo amplifier using digital or analog means.
 Up to three feedback devices can be used at the same time.
-S700 supports the most common types of feedbacks whose functions must be assigned with the parameters

-FBTYPE (DRIVEGUI.EXE screen page FEEDBACK), primary Feedback (⇒ p.72ff)

-EXTPOS (screen page POSITION CONTROLLER), secondary position
+S700 supports the most common types of feedbacks whose functions must be assigned with the parametersFBTYPE(DRIVEGUI.EXE screen page FEEDBACK), primary Feedback (⇔ p.74ff) (screen page POSITION CONTROLLER), secondary position Feedback (⇔ p.74ff)

-Feedback (⇒ p.72ff)

-GEARMODE (screen page ELECTRONIC GEARING), encoder control (⇒ p.89ff) in the setup software.
+GEARMODE (screen page ELECTRONIC GEARING), encoder control (⇒ p.93ff) in the setup software.
 Scaling and other settings must always be made here.
-For a detailed description of the ASCII parameters, please refer to the online help of the setup software.
+For a detailed description of the ASCII parameters, please refer to the DRIVEGUI.EXE online help.